elastic/elastic-agent/docs/cpu-metrics-in-fleet.md

 ## Unanswered Questions

-1. On Linux, are the tick values in `/proc/$PID/stat` the total across all cores?
-Or are they normalized per core?
-Consequently, is the value reported by `system.process.cpu.total.value` the total across all cores or is it normalized per core?
 2. Why do we divide by 10000 (`params._interval`) in the ES query?
 3. Why do we use a `10s` interval for the derivative aggregation in the ES query?
 Is this related to the division above?
 4. The big question: how do any of these values compare to the output seen in `top` / `htop`?